fleetdm/fleet/handbook/product.md

 <img src="https://user-images.githubusercontent.com/78363703/129840932-67d55b5b-8e0e-4fb9-9300-5d458e1b91e4.png" alt="Assign to Initiatives project"/>

-> ___NOTE:___ Artwork and layouts in Figma Fleet EE (current, dev-ready) are final assets, ready for implementation.
+> ___NOTE:___ Artwork and layouts in Figma Fleet EE (current) are final assets, ready for implementation.
 Therefore, it’s important NOT to use the “idea” label, as designs in this document are more than ideas - they are something that WILL be implemented._

 3. Navigate to the [Initiatives project](https://github.com/orgs/fleetdm/projects/8), and hit “+ Add cards”, pick the new issue, and drag it into the “🤩Inspire me” column.